moodlebox/moodle-tool_moodlebox/README.md

 ## Building and installation

-To build a MoodleBox from scratch, you need a Raspberri Pi 3 (with Wi-Fi) and follow the [instructions given in the documentation](https://github.com/martignoni/moodlebox/blob/master/doc/Moodlebox.pdf).
+To build a MoodleBox from scratch, you need a Raspberri Pi 3 (Wi-Fi!) and follow the [instructions given in the documentation](https://github.com/martignoni/moodlebox/blob/master/doc/Moodlebox.pdf) (in french).

 The local plugin needs to be installed in the Moodle tree of the MoodleBox, in the _local_ folder.
 Once installed, an new option _MoodleBox administration_ will be available in Moodle, under _Site administration > Server_ in the _Administration_ block.